XDooM11/text-based-classification-tool/README.md

 The script generates a PDF report that includes:

-* total number of files
+- total number of files
-* total size of the dataset
+- total size of the dataset
-* list of classified files (with matched keywords)
+- list of classified files (with matched keywords)
-* list of files that were not classified
+- list of unclassified files

 ## Configuration